drabarlow/BNS-2002_phylogeny2_git/index.md

 - Only works if you have sequenced a LOT of loci (whole genomes)
 - Can detect very ancient events
 - Sometimes based on SNPs (D statistics, F-ratio statistics), essentially the same
-- Revealed many examples of gene flow in the past decade
+- Revealed many examples of admixture in the past decade

 --- &twocol